WoollyMittens/useful-interactions/README.md

 # useful.interactions.js: Interactions Library

-A library of useful functions to ease working with HTML5 in legacy environments.
+A library of useful functions to ease working with touch and gestures.

 Try the <a href="http://www.woollymittens.nl/useful/default.php?url=interactions">tests</a>.